allisonhgi/HomelessHousingHelp/README.md

 Members: Nate Nguyen, Alex Gherman, Allison Gibbons, Waheeda Hakim

-Sponsor: Frank Martinez (will be passed off to him after Spring Quarter 2022)
+Sponsor: Last Myle, LLC. and Frank Martinez (will be passed off to him after Spring Quarter 2022)

+Scope and Functionality:
+ - The user can go through all 3 scenarios on the home page (I need a voucher, I have a voucher, I'm interested in other resources)
+ - The user can walk through the entire "I need a voucher" scenario and gain information about application materials, Regional Access Points, and can download a pdf summary at the end
+ - The user can follow links to other housing resources via the "I have a voucher" scenario
+ - The user can follow links and learn more about other programs and resources via the "I'm interested in other resources" scenario
+ - Features that are not fully implemented include: getting a summary via text or email at the end of the "I need a voucher" scenario; being connected with housing after obtaining a voucher via the "I have a voucher" scenario